verrazzano/docs/content/en/docs/reference/API/Multicluster/Placement.md

 weight: 2
 draft: false
 ---
-The Placement subresource is shared by multicluster custom resources.

 #### Placement
 Placement contains the name of each cluster where this resource will be located.